Youngwolf1810/Kaustav-blog/content/blog/Blogs/index.md

 I think I have made my point.While courses can be helpful to get you an introduction,only practice can make you better day by day.

 #what should I do then?
-Do what suits you better.Some people are pretty comfortable going through the documentation and building something from scratch right from the start,others(including me) find a course more helpful to get introduced to a new skill.Whatever it is at the end of the day only one thing matters.PRACTICE!
+Do what suits you better.Some people are pretty comfortable going through the documentation and building something from scratch right from the start,others(including me) find a course more helpful to begin with.Whatever it is at the end of the day only one thing matters.PRACTICE!

 Woah!
 It's been quite a long post.Never imagined I would write this much on my first post!
 Hope you liked it.Feel free to drop a message if you did.